 This is where the power is, in unshakable character.
-And in where there’s unshakable character you find integrity and unconditional love.
-This is longest blog I have ever written and definitely the closest and most personal to me.
+And where there’s unshakable character you find integrity and unconditional love.
+This is the longest blog I have ever written and definitely the closest and most personal to me.
 It is a heartfelt thank you to all the coaches, teachers and mentors in this world who are still commited to the children and dedicated to making their paths straight and bringing out all their potentials.
 You are awesome, and you make the biggest difference.
 This is also a call to more people in these roles and outside to become these unshakable characters.
 The world needs you.

 R. A. Newton